laurenemilyto/financial-election-data-analysis/README.md

       * The greatest decrease in losses (date and amount) over the entire period

-  2) PyPoll analyzes election data, calculates the information below and exports results to a txt file:
+  2) PyPoll analyzes election data, calculates and exports the results below to a txt file:

       * The total number of votes cast